 We're all familiar with IPOs from the market perspective.
 We've seen the announcements and watched share price rise and fall.
 However, when it comes time to take a company public, we may not know the basics.
 For instance, how long is the IPO process?
 Do you know how to prepare your company for an IPO?

 That's where this IPO readiness checklist comes into play.
-With the checklist to guide you, you can prepare your company for an IPO without missing any of the critical steps.
+With the IPO checklist to guide you, you can prepare your company without missing any of the critical steps along the IPO process timeline.

 1. Making the Decision to Go Public